It's just another ordinary night spent sweating over an econs essay when Catherine's phone rings.

 Reggie attempts to choreograph Kerry and Pinky's dances.
 They shut him down pretty quick.

-"You couldn't choreograph to save your life," Kerry says frankly.
+"You couldn't choreograph to save your life," says Kerry.

 "You can't even do the chicken dance without tripping over your own feet," adds Pinky.